 - Decaying wood molding around doors and windows.

 - The problems stack on top of one another, creating a structural issue and a health hazard with growing mold and mildew added to the mix.
 So, as long as you keep water away from the house, you will also keep water from coming under your floor.

 That area under your basement floor will have water making its way up after every rainstorm.
-Bear in mind that only one-inch of rain equals over 1,200 gallons of water falling on the roof of a 2,000 square foot home.
+Remember that only one inch of rain equals over 1,200 gallons of water falling on the roof of a 2,000-square-foot home.
 That rain will also travel through underground capillaries, adding more to the backfill area around your home; it will eventually pass the hydrostatic line and create lateral pressure on the basement walls.

 At this point, water begins to rise under your basement floor.
-Every time there is a big rainstorm that goes on for a few days or torrential super soaker hits in late August, the area under the slab will become damp and displace the aggregate and soil underneath the slab flooring.
+Every time a big rainstorm goes on for a few days or torrential super soaker hits in late August, the area under the slab will become damp and displace the aggregate and soil underneath the slab flooring.
 Repeating this action, year after year will eventually create a big enough pocket of space to comprise the integrity of the floor, and it will crack.

 American Dry Basement Systems will ensure it never gets to that point if you call them before the problem happens.
-Moreover, if it does happen, we will be there to make it better than it ever was before and keep it dry for a lifetime.
+Moreover, if it does happen, we will make it better than ever and keep it dry for a lifetime.
 We understand basements, crawl spaces, and foundations like no one else.
 Contact us for a free, no-obligation inspection and quote; you will be glad you did.